Ero guro: History

 Ero guro art experienced a boom when ero guro nansensu, a subculture characterized as a "prewar, bourgeois cultural phenomenon that devoted itself to explorations of the deviant, the bizarre, and the ridiculous", manifested in the popular culture of Taishō Tokyo during the 1920s.
 Writer Ian Buruma describes the social atmosphere of the time as "a skittish, sometimes nihilistic hedonism that brings Weimar Berlin to mind."
-Its roots go back to artists such as Tsukioka Yoshitoshi, who, besides erotic shunga, also produced woodblock prints showing decapitations and acts of violence from Japanese history.
-Ukiyo-e artists such as Utagawa Kuniyoshi presented similar themes with bondage, rape and erotic crucifixion.

 Ero guro nansensu's first distinct appearance began in the 1920s and 1930s Japanese literature.
 The Sada Abe Incident of 1936, where a woman strangled her lover to death and castrated his corpse, struck a chord with the ero guro nansensu movement but shortly led to the censorship of related media.
 Other similar activities and movements were generally suppressed in Japan during World War II, but re-emerged in the postwar period, especially in manga and music.

-Over time, the ero guro nansensu movement's influence expanded into parts of Japanese theatre, art, manga, and eventually into film and music.

-Later influences

-Ero guro is also an element of many Japanese horror films and pink films, particularly of the 1960s and 1970s.
-Examples include Teruo Ishii's Shogun's Joy of Torture (1968) and Horrors of Malformed Men (1969) and Yasuzo Masumura's Blind Beast (1969), the latter two based on the works of Edogawa Ranpo.
-A more recent example of ero guro in cinema is Sion Sono's Strange Circus (2005).

-There are modern ero guro artists, some of whom cite ero guro nansensu as an influence on their work.
-These artists explore the macabre intermingled with sexual overtones.
-Often the erotic element, even when not explicit, is merged with grotesque themes and features similar to the works of H. R. Giger.
-Others produce ero guro as a subgenre of Japanese pornography and hentai involving blood, gore, disfiguration, violence, mutilation, urine, enemas, or feces.
-This subgenre of pornography is colloquially known among internet circles simply as "guro".

-One of the most important and influential post-war ero guro illustrators was Toshio Saeki.
-Well-known ero guro manga artists include Suehiro Maruo, Hideshi Hino, Hajime Yamano, Jun Hayami, Go Nagai, Shintaro Kago, Toshio Maeda, Henmaru Machino, Yamamoto Takato, Horihone Saizō, Katsuhisa Kigitsu, Uziga Waita, and Osada Not.

-The modern genre of tentacle rape began within the category of ero guro (although it has much older roots in Japanese art; see Girl Diver and Octopi) but became so popular that it is now usually considered separately.